jivan9822/TradingInfo/README.md

 To install the application, please follow the below steps:

-1. Clone the repository from Github using `git clone <repository-url>`.
+1. Clone the repository from Github using `git clone <https://github.com/jivan9822/TradingInfo>`.
 2. Navigate to the client folder and install the dependencies using `npm install`.
 3. Start the client using `npm run dev`.
 4. Navigate to the server folder and install the dependencies using `npm install`.